 - An introduction to experimental design and critical thinking.

-- Participation in a guided project facilitated by a departmental researcher.
+- Participation in a guided project facilitated by a departmental researcher, culminating in a poster presentation.

 - Development of written and oral communication skills.